 When individuals are divested of the capacity to fulfill their basic human need of participating in the creation of culture, all cultures, whether cult or company, inevitably lose relevance for their participants.
 In business, when a balance is struck between the associational needs of the shareholders and the communal needs of the human beings that are inhabiting these roles, everyone wins.

 One way to build community is via company trips.
 Adventure is effective at building work culture, which is why teams brave high ropes courses or have ski-weekends.
 Think of any friendship that you’ve ever built, they deepen after sharing an adventure or an edge experience.
 I could be unnecessarily cynical and say that it’s just an illusion of community, but from your lived experiences at 15Five, surfing in Mexico with your team or snowboarding in Tahoe, it sounds and I’m sure it feels authentic.
 I think you end up with a much more effective company culture when that culture is giving people what they are looking for – a sense of community and a network of friends.

 DM: What about subcultures?
 Subgroups often form in companies, and there can be healthy competition or fun across teams but that can be volatile.
-Do we want that to exist or are we asking for unhealthy competition to develop like at Apple during the 80s where the Mac team was favored by Steve Jobs?
+Do we want that to exist and help to define social dynamics, or are we asking for unhealthy competition to develop like at Apple during the 80s where the Mac team was favored by Steve Jobs?